Read this article to learn what UX writing is, explore its methodology and fundamental principles, and learn how to enter the UX writing industry.

 Use numerals in place of words like “2 days ago” instead of “two days ago” for numbers as they facilitate readability and are easier to scan.
 It also saves screen space and increases the readability of your text.

-Conversely, it is better to use words wherever possible when it comes to date.
+Conversely, it is better to use words regarding dates wherever possible.
 That means using “today”, instead of writing a date unless it was a while ago.
 It feels like a natural conversation and demands a bit of cognitive load on the part of users.
-However, you should note that using words for days can be inaccurate or confusing if you are unable to consider the current locale.
+However, you should note that using words for days can be inaccurate or confusing if you cannot consider the current locale.

 What Do UX Writers Do?

 Many industries have digital products on offer, and job descriptions differ from one company to another.
-For example, those working in a small firm or startup may have multiple roles, and UX writing may be one of those several content-related, complex or difficult tasks in their fundamental job description.
-Your work will be smooth-running in a large enterprise, focusing on UX writing for a single or multiple products.
+For example, those working in a small firm or startup may have multiple roles.
+UX writing may be a content-related, complex, or challenging task in their fundamental job description.
+Your work will be smooth-running in a large enterprise, focusing on UX writing for single or multiple products.
 However, there are certain things all user experience writers have in common:

-• Writing microcopy depends on UX research and testing outcomes instead of relying on their own judgment.
+- Writing microcopy depends on UX research and testing outcomes instead of relying on their judgment.

-The UX writer’s job is different from that of a technical writer (who focuses on clarity, instead of an entire user experience), content marketing writer (who creates marketing and support copy that attracts leads, converts them into potential customers, and helps to keep them), or content strategists (who plans content strategy, instead of writing copy).
+The UX writer’s job is different from that of a technical writer (who focuses on clarity instead of an entire user experience), content marketing writer (who creates marketing and support copy that attracts leads, converts them into potential customers, and helps to keep them), or content strategist (who plans content strategy instead of writing copy).

 How to Become a UX Writer

-Entering the field of UX writing and becoming a UX writer requires a set of right skills, a presentable portfolio, and some experience also.
+Entering the UX writing process and becoming a UX writer requires proper skills, a presentable portfolio, and some experience.
 Here is a comprehensive look at what that means:

 1. Consider the Important Skills

-Following are some major skills you might need to have as a UX writer:
+Following are some significant skills you might need to have as a UX writer:

 Writing Skills

-UX writing is about something else also than just knowing grammar, spelling, and tones.
-Good UX writing has to be succinct and clear so as to give users the least friction possible while interacting with the product.
-Some practice with UX-specific writing will be useful in boosting your credentials for the job position you expect to get.
+UX writing is about something other than just knowing grammar, spelling, and tones.
+Good UX writing has to be concise and clear to give users the least friction possible while interacting with the product.
+Some practice with UX-specific writing will help boost your credentials for the position you expect to get.

 UX Research and Testing

 The right UX writing is research-based and open to testing and user feedback.
-Insights from people give you new tasks to complete, and user challenges to solve.
-A number of leading companies have separate UX research departments.
-It is non-essential for a UX writer to conduct research or develop the statistics in such cases.
+Insights from people give you new tasks to complete and user challenges to solve.
+Several leading companies have separate UX research departments.
+It is non-essential for a UX writer to conduct research or develop statistics in such cases.

-But it is important to be familiar with common research techniques to know what to do with the material.
-A/B testing, user testing, and card sorting are some of UX writers’ research methods to make sure a product works as intended.
+However, it is important to be familiar with common research techniques to know what to do with the material.
+A/B testing, user testing, and card sorting are some of the research methods used by UX writers to ensure that a product works as intended.

 Design Thinking

-You should learn to live with getting opinions related to your work before getting a chance to finalize it.
-Also, you should be thankful for the input.
-Keep in mind that your best critics are the readers of your copy, other than the UX writers.
+Get opinions related to your work before finalizing it.
+Remember that your best critics are the readers of your copy, not the UX writers.

 Design Tools

-Though using visual design toolkits is non-essential for every UX writer, familiarity with some common tools will do no harm.
+Though using visual design toolkits is non-essential for every UX writer, familiarity with some standard tools will not harm them.
 Learn how to navigate programs like Sketch and Figma.
-These tools may have free trial periods that will enable you to acquaint yourself with them and create material that you can use in a portfolio.
+These tools may have free trial periods that will enable you to acquaint yourself with them and create material you can use in a portfolio.
 They are ideal choices for a UX writer to start with absolute basics.
-There may be some brilliant people out there who are excellent at both producing content and designing, but in most cases, this is unneeded.
+There may be some brilliant people who are excellent at producing content and designing, but in most cases, this is unneeded.

 2. Create a Portfolio

 Having a portfolio is integral to applying for UX writing positions.
 In general, it means creating a simple website to display your previous work and show what you are capable of.
-Website builders, such as Adobe Portfolio, Weebly, and Wix, are some of the best options to begin creating your portfolio with.
+Website builders, such as Adobe Portfolio, Weebly, and Wix, are some of the best portfolio creation options.

 3. Get Experience

-While browsing writing jobs, you may notice that hiring managers, again and again, ask for previous work experience with UX writing.
-To build up your UX writing resume, there are many ways you can select.
-Staring from technical writing or UX design can provide many opportunities to practice UX writing.
+While browsing writing jobs, you may notice that hiring managers ask for previous work experience with UX writing.
+There are many ways to build up your UX writing resume.
+Starting from technical writing or UX design can provide many opportunities to practice UX writing.

-Also, a UX writing course can introduce you to its basics and run through major concepts like usability testing.
-You may also get a chance to create your own copy for displaying in the portfolio.
+Also, a UX writing course can introduce you to its basics and run through concepts like usability testing.
+You may also get to create your copy to display in the portfolio.
 In addition, you can try creating mock websites or applications to put your skills into practice.

 Final Thoughts on UX Writing

-UX writing is increasing in demand, in particular from large companies with a lot of content to manage across different products.
+UX writing is in demand, particularly from large companies, which have a lot of content to manage across different products.
 It serves as the writing force behind user interfaces and products.
-Working along with designers and managers, the UX writer’s role shines in forming consistency in language, voice, and tone throughout the product.
-Considering the current progress, UX writing will get important over the next coming years and could change the design market and the way we think about design.
+Working with designers and managers, the UX writer’s role shines in forming consistency in language, voice, and tone throughout the product.
+Considering the current progress, UX writing will become important over the coming years and could change the design market and our thinking about design.

 If you are new to UX writing and are looking to break-in, we recommend taking our UX Writing Certification Course, where you will learn the fundamentals of being a UX writer, how to dominate UX writer interviews, and how to stand out as a UX writing candidate.